Cosmetic Dentistry FAQs

 Most people do not require a high level of sedation during cosmetic dental procedures.

-Q. Why can’t smokers undergo certain cosmetic dentistry procedures?
+Q. Why can’t smokers undergo certain procedures?

 A. Smoking is a leading cause of tooth loss.
 Smokers also have an increased risk for periodontal disease (gum disease), leukoplakia, loss of bone structure, inflammation of the salivary gland, and development of lung, throat, or oral cancer.
-Smokers therefore face an additional set of considerations when exploring cosmetic dentistry treatment.
+Smokers therefore face an additional set of considerations when exploring cosmetic treatment.

 One restriction for smokers involves dental implants.
 Smoking increases the risk that a dental implant will fail to integrate with bone tissue (osseointegration).
 Smoking also affects gum health, and unhealthy gums can lead to dental implant failure.
 If you smoke, you need to quit before having an implant.